 - The plugin offers partial website backups and the enforcement of SSL.

 3. Wordfence Security

-Wordfence Security is one of the most popular WordPress security plugins, and for good reason.
+Wordfence Security is one of the most popular WordPress security plugins, and for a good reason.
 This gem pairs simplicity with powerful protection tools, such as the robust login security features and the security incident recovery tools.
-One of the main advantages of Wordfence is the fact that you can gain insight into overall traffic trends and hack attempts.
+One of the main advantages of Wordfence is that you can gain insight into overall traffic trends and hack attempts.

 - The free version is powerful enough for smaller websites.

 - Developers can save tons of money when signing up for multiple site keys.